 Monica also recommends thinking about when you would be looking to travel.
 “Most people I met commented that not many writers knew when they would be travelling,” she says.

 I’ve also had PRs ask me: “What can we help you with right now?” so also be prepared to answer that question!

 You’ll also have an opportunity to ask lots of questions of the exhibitors.

 What’s unique / new about your destination?

-What are some of the hidden gems that people don’t know about?
+What are some of the experiences, destinations or stories that people don’t know about?

 Do you have particular experiences or destinations you are looking to highlight in the next year? or What are the pillars that you are focusing on this year?

-Who are your key travellers (you want to gauge whether they are families, people in their 50s etc and what countries they come from so you can match them with publications)
+Who are your key travellers?
+(Here you want to gauge whether they are families, people in their 50s etc. You also want to know what countries they come from so you can match story ideas with publications)

 Do you have ideal publications you want coverage in?

-How do you usually work with writers – e.g. do you offer group trips or do you work with writers on an individual basis?
-(This is an important question to ask to gauge their hosting capabilities – some of the exhibitors I met didn’t have funds for airfares but could host me once I was in country).
+How do you usually work with writers?
+Do you offer group trips or do you work with writers on an individual basis?
+(This is an important question to ask to gauge hosting capabilities.
+Some exhibitors don’t have funds for airfares but can host writers once you’re in the country).